-- (a) allowing economic operators to submit the relevant information required for the fulfilment of the applicable customs formalities and Union non-customs formalities; - (b) making available to economic operators the electronic feedback regarding the fulfilment of customs formalities and Union non-customs formalities from customs authorities and partner competent authorities.
+- (a) allowing economic operators to submit the relevant information required for the fulfilment of the applicable customs formalities and Union non-customs formalities; - (b) communicating transmitting to economic operators the electronic feedback regarding the fulfilment of customs formalities and Union non-customs formalities from customs authorities and partner competent authorities.
+Such feedback may include notifications of customs decisions.